 Japanese Yen benefits from US-China trade tensions

 In the forex markets, the Japanese Yen has benefitted from safe haven buying by mostly Asian investors, whilst the Sino-US trade disagreement rages on.
-So much so that the USDJPY rate dropped overnight to levels we haven’t seen since March 2018.
+So much so that the USDJPY exchange rate dropped overnight to levels we haven’t seen since March 2018.
 That was aided by Japan’s economic growth rate beating forecasts, which were expected to be quite gloomy.